Last Updated: May 15, 2021

 They will 'talk' to each other so, in theory, you can have a network of them that gives you full coverage in even the largest RV.

-For me, even if I'm laying in bed, Alexa will listen and respond to my voice commands.
+For me, even if I'm laying on my RV foam mattress, Alexa will listen and respond to my voice commands.
 This isn't some great feat as the distance is maybe 15 feet.

 I have no need for multiple Amazon Echo's in my RV.